taylantaskin/medical-tourism/README.md

 ## 🎯 About The Project

-TurkHealth is a comprehensive medical tourism platform designed to bridge the gap between international patients seeking high-quality, affordable healthcare and Turkey's world-class medical facilities.
+Clinikverde is a comprehensive medical tourism platform designed to bridge the gap between international patients seeking high-quality, affordable healthcare and Turkey's world-class medical facilities.
 The platform offers a seamless experience for discovering treatments, connecting with clinics, and managing patient applications.

-### Why TurkHealth?
+### Why Clinikverde?

 - 🌍 **Global Reach**: Connecting patients from 100+ countries with Turkish medical expertise
 - 💰 **Cost Savings**: Up to 70% savings compared to US/EU prices